 Are You Disclosing on Non-Financial Reporting Directive Topics?

-The graph shows the top 10 most common non-financial issues being reported in EU corporate disclosure (Annual Reports, Sustainability reports and SEC-filings) amongst the corporate reports of the 867 EU companies listed in Datamaran.
+The graph shows the top 10 most common non-financial issues being reported in EU corporate disclosure (Annual Reports, Sustainability reports and SEC-filings) amongst the corporate reports of the 867 EU companies (as of May 2017) listed in Datamaran.
 As you can see, there are still a significant proportion of companies not disclosing on these topics.

 Using expert insights from our team of legal, risk and non-financial issues experts, we explore what companies are doing now, what they need to know, and how they can prepare themselves for the regulatory requirements impacting their corporate reporting.

 From our analysis, we see that companies in the majority of EU member states are prioritizing at least one environmental and employee related issue in their Annual Reports.